 The financial performance of a business automatically reflects in the bottom line.
 Any under or over performance can be easily tracked to the source using non-financial measures.
 For example, an increase in the HR budget could reflect a high turnover rate.

 As already said (in the importance section) above, non-financial measures help support the company’s strategies.
 Thus, the departments and employees know what efforts they need to make to meet the objectives.
 Also, non-financial measures help employees understand how small things make a big difference, such as their daily attendance helps boost productivity.
 We can say that non-financial performance measures help establish a connection between the strategies and daily tasks.

 Assess Impact of External Factors

-Though non-financial measures have many benefits, there are few drawbacks to it as well.
+Though non-financial measures have many benefits, there are a few drawbacks to them.
 These are;

 - The use of non-financial measures increases the workload on the management as well.
 Management needs to give extra time first to implement these measures.
-And, then spend time in evaluating the results and communicating the same to the employees.
+And then spend time evaluating the results and communicating the same to the employees.

 - If a company suffers from bureaucracy, then there are chances that the non-financial measures could turn into mechanical exercises with no real contribution.

 - Unlike financial measures, there are no fixed ways to measure non-financial data.
 Thus, different companies could use different ways to measure the same non-financial measure.
 This makes the comparison of non-financial measures difficult.